Marketing strategy templates

 Strategy templates are a great way to capture and communicate what you know about the market and your long-term approach.
 They make it easy to define your goals, identify your target market, describe where your offering fits in the market, and understand your competition.
 The free examples included in this guide are built in Excel and PowerPoint so you can quickly download and customize them.
 Each one addresses a unique aspect of your strategy.
 Combined, they can be used to showcase your comprehensive understanding of the market and your strategic plans.

-Of course, if you want to use a collaborative, web-based approach to build your marketing strategy and plans, you can try Aha! for Marketing free for 30 days.
+Of course, if you want to use a collaborative, web-based approach to build your marketing strategy and plans, you can try Aha! free for 30 days.
 But if you are not yet ready to do that, get started with the templates below.

 The key components of marketing strategy